Precious Castelo: Political career

 In 2010, she was elected to the Quezon City Council, representing the 2nd district, following her husband's election as Congressman in the same district.
 She was re-elected in 2013 and 2016.

-In 2018, she joined the newly created political alliance Hugpong ng Pagbabago and in the 2019 election won a congressional seat in the House of Representatives under the ticket of Joy Belmonte, succeeding her husband.
+In 2018, she joined the newly created Serbisyo sa Bayan Party and in the 2019 election won a congressional seat in the House of Representatives under the ticket of Joy Belmonte, succeeding her husband.
 She was named Assistant Majority Floor Leader in August 2019.
 She was one of the 70 representatives who voted in 2020 to deny the franchise renewal of ABS-CBN.
-She sought re-election in 2022, this time under Lakas-CMD and the Malayang QC ticket of Mike Defensor, but lost to Ralph Tulfo.
+She sought re-election in 2022, this time under Lakas-CMD and the Malayang QC ticket of mayoral bet Mike Defensor, but lost to Ralph Tulfo.

 In 2024, Hipolito was charged with graft over the theft of financial aid for government workers in Quezon City during the COVID-19 pandemic in 2020 and 2021.
+She was later cleared by the Sandiganbayan in 2025.